NEW MEMBER OFFER!

 fall recovery

-If you fall and your skis are still on, make sure skis are pointing across the fall line before trying to get up.
+If you fall and your skis are still on, ensure the skis are pointing across the fall line before getting up.
 Photo: Keri Bascetta

 2. Stopping a slide for life